cybertec-postgresql/pgwatch2/docs/custom_installation.rst

       After initial verification that all works it's usually good idea to set verbosity back to default by removing the *verbose* flag.

+      Another tip to configure connection strings inside SystemD service files is to use the "systemd-escape" utility to escape special characters like spaces etc if using the LibPQ connect string syntax rather than JDBC syntax.

    #.
 Alternative start command when using InfluxDB storage:

       ::